alsterverse/flutter_storyblok/README.md

 ## Preview

 A preview of the content from Storyblok is available within the Storyblok interface.
-Additionally, there is a Flutter web preview hosted on Nettify.
+Additionally, there is a Flutter web preview hosted on Netlify.

 ## API Documentation